citp/privacy-policy-historical/f/fo/for/forexprofitmodel.com.md

 We may use Personally Identifiable Information collected on the website to communicate with you about your registration; our privacy policy; services and products offered by this website and other topics we think you might find of interest.

-Affiliated sites, linked sites and advertisements.:
+Affiliated sites, linked sites and advertisements:

 This website expects its partners, advertisers and affiliates to respect the privacy of our users.
 Be aware, however, that third parties, including our partners, advertisers, affiliates and other content providers accessible through our site, may have their own privacy and data collection policies and practices.
 For example, during your visit to our site you might click a link to, or view as part of a frame, page, certain content that is actually created or hosted by a third party.
 Also, through this website you may be introduced to, or be able to access, information, Web sites, features offered by other parties.
 This website is not responsible for the actions or policies of such third parties.
 You should check the applicable privacy policies of those third parties when providing information on a feature or page operated by a third party.

 Children
-www.forexprofitmodel.com and sister sites [of Old Tree Publishing CC] do not knowingly collect or solicit Personally Identifiable Information from or about children under 13.
+[www.russhorn.com](http://www.russhorn.com/) and sister sites [of AT] do not knowingly collect or solicit Personally Identifiable Information from or about children under 13.

 If we discover we have received any information from a child under 13 in violation of this policy, we will delete that information immediately.
 If you believe that we have any information from or about anyone under 13, please contact us at the address listed below.
 Only persons 18 years of age and older and who qualify as Major emancipated persons in terms of the laws of their country, may participate or purchase our products or receive our services.